Rate this article

 The rule of thumb would be estimating the human effort to complete a task manually against the effort spent on fact-checking the gen AI output.
 Typically, generative AI brings the greatest difference in use cases where human effort is high, while the validation of the output is easy.
 Mind that a large language model isn’t a fire-and-forget innovation, it requires your constant upkeep and human assistance to succeed.

 Ignoring generative AI can put you behind in the productivity race, but adopting large language models just for the sake of it won’t take you anywhere either.
+McKinsey found that organizations achieving the highest impact from generative AI are more likely to have formal validation processes in place and to invest sufficiently in responsible AI.
+These two factors are strongly correlated with capturing material EBIT impact.

-Develop a strategy grounded in value
+Develop an LLM implementation strategy grounded in value

-Just like any other type of machine intelligence, gen AI adoption should be strategic.
+Just like any other type of machine intelligence, gen AI adoption should bestrategic.
 Your generative AI strategy should align with the existing AI mindset and inherit the same principles as your other AI initiatives.
 AI governance, risk management, and sensitive data handling are the pillars behind a comprehensive innovation strategy.

 Gain guidance from cross-disciplinary teams